diamase/wra410/README.md

 4. Use a table to format the Grading Scale on the Assignments page.

 5. Reformat the Student Groups.
-Use a different color for links, add a title for each group, seperate each student.
+Use a different color for links, add a title for each group, separate each student.
 Use multiple columns for the divs.

-6. Add navgation to the Schedule webpage.
+6. Add navigation to the Schedule webpage.

 7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.

 ## Grading Criteria

 * 100-90 points: You accomplish all of the required changes and you include some new html/css commands and/or your design does an especially good job of meeting the needs of your audience (students in this course).

 * 89-80 points: You accomplish all of the required changes.